Tahiti's Little Sister

 Joey popped the trunk.
 I grabbed my duffle bag, guitar, and backpack and eagerly shuffled off into the terminal.

 The flight to Papeete took close to nine hours.
 I arrived at night and checked into a local hotel.
 I was exhausted.
-The next morning, I boarded a jet-powered catamaran for the short 40-minute trip over to Moorea from the waterfront downtown.
-From the small, unadorned ferry terminal in Moorea, I took a bus over to Cook’s Bay Resort and, after checking in, walked over to the docks behind the main building.
+The next morning, I boarded a jet-powered catamaran docked at the downtown waterfront marina for the short 40-minute trip over to Moorea.
+Then, from the small, unadorned ferry terminal in Moorea, I took a bus over to Cook’s Bay Resort.
+I checked in, put my bags away, freshened up, and then strolled over to the docks behind the main building.

 There he was — a large, portly fellow with a shaggy salt-and-pepper beard blissfully a-snoozing and a-snoring in the large, scuffed up inflatable dinghy tethered to the dock.
+This was too perfect.
 I crouched down to get a little closer to his exposed left ear and delivered my introductory greeting with a loud raspy voice,

 “Eat my wake, loser!”

 Bob sprung to his feet.
-Unfortunately, in his groggy state he apparently forgot that he had dozed off in a springy, squishy boat with a soft floor, lost his balance, and proceeded to take a most embarrassing tumble into the water, grasping the loosely secured rowing oar on his way down, hoping to avoid the impending immersion.
-Unfazed, and with a big smile on his face, he quickly swam the short distance to the ladder at the dock and hauled his hefty waterlogged frame out of the water.
+Unfortunately, in his groggy state he apparently forgot that he had dozed off in a springy, squishy boat with a soft floor floating in springy, squishy seawater.
+He immediately lost his balance and proceeded to take a most embarrassing tumble into the water, wildly grasping for the loosely secured rowing oar on his way down.
+Unfazed, and with a big smile and water pouring out from a drenched beard, he quickly swam the short distance to the ladder at the dock and hauled his hefty waterlogged frame out of the water.

 “Rico!
 Great to see ya, man.”